 In my opinion, it’s worth the extra time and effort to build one for yourself.

-Plus you can show it off on the internet, that’s the reason I want to do it.
+Plus you can show it off on the internet, who doesn’t want to do that?

 We also went over some of the situations when a soldering kit is not required, such as when you are building from a kit or using hot swappable switches.
 It’s understandable if the idea of learning a new skill such as soldering is intimidating, in which case those options are your best bet.